 The Curriculum Committee is responsible for monitoring and evaluating how the school is delivering the national curriculum, the attainment and progress of our pupils and the standards achieved.
 Our role is to understand these areas thoroughly and to focus not only on the school’s strengths but also on the ways we can continue to develop.
 We work alongside our Head Teacher to consider evidence for the school’s self-evaluation form (SEF) and visit the school to gather first-hand evidence on target areas.

 Finance, Premises and Personnel (“FPP”) Committee

-The FPP Committee oversees the school budget, as well as Budgets for the Swimming Pool and Catering.
-We examine and review the financial performance of the school, linked to the school Development Plan and evaluate the effectiveness of spending decisions.
+The FPP Committee oversees the school budget, as well as Budgets for the Swimming Pool and Catering provision.
+We examine and review the financial performance of the school, linked to the school Development Plan (SDP) and evaluate the effectiveness of spending decisions.
 School funds are managed effectively and spent wisely, and the premises are well managed, maintained and provide a safe, effective learning environment.

-The FPP committee are responsible for decisions relating to staff, including recruitment, pay and the Head Teachers annual performance review.
+The Pay committee are responsible for decisions relating to staff, including recruitment, pay and the Head Teachers annual performance review.

 How to contact us

 We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governors (Anna Fletcher) or Vice Chair of Governors (Alison Ford) via the school office.

 Last reviewed: September 2023